podlove/radiator/guides/Users and Permissions.md

 Other (internal and external) parts of Radiator must use a relation to a `Radiator.Auth.User` to drive their authorization and permission model.

-Schemas related to authentication should have a `auth_` table prefix, schemas related to permissions should have a `_permissions` table suffix.
+Schemas related to authentication should have a `auth_` table prefix, schemas related to permissions should have a `_perm` table suffix.

 ## Authorization and Permissions